amanzoni1/pa_agent/README.md

 # Personal Assistant Agent with LangGraph

-A powerful conversational agent with retrieval-augmented generation, long- and short-term memory, and tool integrations—powered by LangGraph, LangChain, Redis, PostgreSQL, and Pinecone.
+A powerful conversational agent with retrieval-augmented generation, MCP server, long- and short-term memory, and tool integrations—powered by LangGraph, LangChain, Redis, PostgreSQL, and Pinecone.

 ---